snowplow/snowplow/5-data-modeling/README.md

 ## What data models are available?

 ### Web model

-The [new generation][data-models-blogpost] of Snowplow offically-supported SQL data models for working with Snowplow data, supporting Redshift, Snowflake and Bigquery, can be found in the dedicated [data models GitHub repository][data-models].
+The [new generation][data-models-blogpost] of Snowplow officially-supported SQL data models for working with Snowplow data.
+There are two ways to run the Web model, depending on your choice of tooling to execute SQL against your database.

+#### SQL-Runner version

+- Supports Redshift, Snowflake and BigQuery.
+- Can be found in the dedicated [data models GitHub repository][data-models].

+#### dbt version

+- Supports Redshift only.
+BigQuery and Snowflake to follow.
+- Can be found in the dedicated [dbt-snowplow-web GitHub repository][dbt-snowplow-web-repo].
+- Leverages functionality provided by the [snowplow-utils dbt package][dbt-snowplow-utils-repo].

 ### Mobile model

-The first generation of Snowplow offically-supported SQL data models for working with Snowplow mobile data can be found in the dedicated [data models GitHub repository][data-models].
-Currently only Redshift is supported, with Snowflake and BigQuery releases coming soon.
+The first generation of Snowplow officially-supported SQL data models for working with Snowplow mobile data can be found in the dedicated [data models GitHub repository][data-models].
+Redshift, BigQuery and Snowflake are supported using SQL-Runner, with a dbt based model to follow soon.

 ## Copyright and license